neemashahbazi/neemashahbazi.github.io/_pages/about.md

 ---

 I am currently a fourth-year Ph.D. candidate in the Computer Science Department at the University of Illinois Chicago, under the supervision of [Dr. Abol Asudeh](https://asudeh.github.io/), which I consider myself incredibly fortunate for.
 Prior to this, I completed my MSc at the University of Texas at Dallas and earned my BSc from the University of Isfahan.
-In the Summer of 2023, I was a Research Scientist Intern at [Megagon Labs](https://megagon.ai/).

 My primary research focus revolves around Algorithmic Fairness and Responsible AI with a strong emphasis on data-centric approaches.
 In this domain, I am dedicated to designing algorithms that are efficient, effective, and scalable throughout the entire data analysis pipeline.
 Additionally, I am also interested in various aspects of data management, including Data Integration and Query Processing, and I am always eager to explore new and intriguing areas of research.

 I am always enthusiastic about the prospect of collaborating with fellow researchers, and I am more than willing to assist with any academic or research-related inquiries.
 Please don't hesitate to reach out—I'm here to help!

+## Experiences
+### Summer 2023
+- Research Scientist Intern at [Megagon Labs](https://megagon.ai/)

+### 2020-Present
+- Research Assistant at [InDex Lab](https://www.cs.uic.edu/~indexlab/) at the University of Illinois Chicago

 ## Publications
-# 2024
+### 2024

 - **Nima Shahbazi**, Jin Wang, Zhengjie Miao and Nikita Bhutani.
 “Fairness-aware Data Preparation for Entity Matching”.
 Under review in VLDB 2024.